 "Being part of the MVP team really was a great experience and I would still be there today if I didn't have to move closer to home due to family commitments.
 I was really allowed to develop my skills as both a ward and theatre nurse and always felt supported when I came up with new ideas.
 MVP really is a fab practice that puts animal welfare at the heart of everything it does from the rehoming programme to the client education club.
 I have made many life long friends from my time there and when I return I still always feel part of the family!"

 I spent a lot of time at Millennium Vets gaining initial experience and during the stages of my nurse training.
 I began doing work experience and progressed onto becoming a nursing assistant a couple of evenings a week.
 When I began my degree veterinary nurse training at the Royal Veterinary College, MVP was kind enough to take me through the first half of my course in placement blocks!
 I can't thank the practice enough for all their hard work, patience and help which in turn set me in great stead for the completion of my course and my graduation ceremony which I had in July 2016 to become a Registered Veterinary Nurse!
 The staff are so friendly and always happy to help and brush off some of their wisdom onto you!
 I gained a lot of experience and fun as well!
 And I'd also like to add that since moving to Braintree in 2000 all the animals we have had have been registered at Millennium Vets and again I can't fault their service, day or night!
-The dedication and sympathy given to us, helped us to make certain decisions and get through some difficult times and I would thoroughly recommend this practice as both a training practice for any potential future veterinary nurses and also as a veterinary practice for animals!
+The dedication and sympathy given to us, helped us to make certain decisions and get through some difficult times and I would thoroughly recommend this practice as both a training practice for any potential future veterinary nurses, a place to work as an RVN or vet and also as a veterinary practice for animals!

 "I worked at Millennium Veterinary Practice for two and a half years and I can honestly say that it is the best practice I have ever worked for!
 The hospital is purpose built so it is sensibly laid out with separate cat and dog wards, spacious consulting rooms and well equipped surgical and diagnostic suites.
 At MVP everyone works as a team and will be there to support you in whatever way they can.
 The directors are approachable, the nurses are fantastic, the receptionists are well trained and really know what they're doing, having dedicated pharmacy and lab staff is a real bonus and the office staff are invaluable.